 Do you need to short sell your home?

-What is a short sale?
-A short sale occurs when the value of a home is less than what is owned.
-This could be due to many reasons, but frequently is a result of a rapidly declining real estate market.
+Don't know what a short sale is?
+A short sale happens when you owe more than what the house will possibly sell for .
+This can be due to many causes, but most commonly is a result of a rapidly declining housing market.

 to find out how Coast to Coast Property Brokers can help.

-Next, be sure to figure in your closing costs.
-My work in this area has taught me to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.
+Next, determine your closing costs.
+My experience means I know to consider fees including title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.

-Finally, call your lender and notify them of the situation.
-They may even have a special department that handles short sales.
-Ask about their specific procedures.
-Some lenders will be more able to work with you than others.
-They may be able to decrease how much you owe or make other arrangements.
-Your lender will have to approve the final sale.
+Finally, contact your lender and notify them of your situation.
+They may even have a dedicated department that oversees short sales.
+Ask about their particular process.
+Some lenders will be more inclined to work with you than others.
+They may be able to decrease the amount owed or make other arrangements.
+Your lender will have to agree to the final sale.